The phrase donkey’s years means a very long time.

-The earliest use of donkey’s ears that I have found dates back to 1880.
-That year, Francis Hindes Groome (1851-1902), author of the article Gipsies in The Encyclopædia Britannica, published an account of his travels with the Gipsies, In Gipsy Tents, in which he tried “simply to represent the Gipsies as [he had] found them”.
-In this book, the author felt the need to explain to the reader the expression that a certain Silvanus used:
+The earliest occurrence of donkey’s ears that I have found is from In Gipsy Tents (Edinburgh: William P. Nimmo & Co., 1880), an account by Francis Hindes Groome (1851-1902) of his travels with the Gipsies—the author felt the need to explain to the reader the expression that a certain Silvanus was using:

 “I have not set eyes on him for donkey’s ears.” [i.e. long years].